Do you want to know the last Trends for Cosmetics and Beauty in China? trust me, you will learn a lot today.

 Which brands are the most popular in China?

-For many Chinese girls, foreign brands are enormously “more attractive”.
+For many Chinese girls, foreign brands are enormous “more attractive”. (find out more about the top foreign selling beauty brands and Groups in China here)

 - European brands are considered innovative and high-end.